tylerferguson/tylerfergusonblog/content/post/starting-a-blog.md

 I'm not certain what most of the blog will look like yet, but it will be the sort of things that I think about day-to-day - and that's at least genuine if not interesting!

-Feel free to subscribe to keep up to date with new posts.
-And please reach out for a chat, coffee or beer (or all three).
+Please feel free to reach out for a chat, coffee or beer (or all three).